-Hybrid Breakout Sessions on Thursday September 18 with topics ranging from:
+Hybrid Breakout Sessions on Thursday, September 18:

 - Educational Support for Inpatient/Outpatient CHD patients: in-hospital programming, outpatient follow-up clinic integration, navigating IEPs, and financial implications.